paulcheregi/ScoreKeeper/README.md

 ## Used

-I used Bootstrap 5 Framework for styling.
+I used Bulma Framework for styling.

 ## Download